 Buyers that face the regulatory hurdles present in a retail PPA can instead choose a financial PPA.
 This PPA structure provides greater flexibility around the size and location of a deal.
 Financial PPAs can be located in any deregulated wholesale market and are not mandated to share the same grid as the offtaker.
 These types of PPAs can be a great fit for companies whose primary motivators are environmental and economic rather than fixed-price-power, and for companies who have load in regulated utility territories like the Southeast or West.

 Regardless of contracting type, buyers can take claim to the environmental and social benefits of the PPA.
 The choice between retail or financial structure depends solely on the buyer’s key decision drivers.

-Schneider Electric has extensive experience with both retail and financial PPA contracting structures and we’ve advised our corporate clients on more than 1 GW of new wind and solar projects.
+Schneider Electric has extensive experience with both retail and financial PPA contracting structures, and we’ve advised our corporate clients on more than 1 gigawatt of new wind and solar projects.
 Contact us today to see how we can help you achieve your corporate responsibility goals.